Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Introduction

-\\[-2mm] where, as previously, $\tilde{\mathcal{L}}(\cdot)$ denotes the asymptotic log-likelihood of the observations, and $\tilde{\mathcal{J}}(\cdot)$ denotes an asymptotic sensor placement objective function.
+where, as previously, $\tilde{\mathcal{L}}(\cdot)$ denotes the asymptotic log-likelihood of the observations, and $\tilde{\mathcal{J}}(\cdot)$ denotes an asymptotic sensor placement objective function.
 It should be noted that the choice of $\tilde{\mathcal{L}}(\cdot)$ rather than $\tilde{\mathcal{J}}(\cdot)$ as the upper-level objective function here is arbitrary.
 In particular, our methodology remains valid if we consider the bilevel optimisation problem in which the upper-level and lower-level objective functions are reversed.
 The upper-level objective function can thus be chosen on a case-by-case basis, based on which criterion (parameter estimation or optimal sensor placement) one wishes to prioritise.

-To solve this problem, we propose a novel continuous-time, two-timescale stochastic gradient descent algorithm, formulated precisely for the partially observed, infinite-dimensional linear diffusion process governed by the stochastic advection-diffusion equation.
+To solve this problem, we propose a novel continuous-time, two-timescale stochastic gradient descent algorithm.
 This algorithm can be seen as a formal extension of the authors' previous work in \cite{Sharrock2020a} to the setting in which the latent state is infinite-dimensional.
-We establish, using the theoretical results in \cite{Sharrock2020a}, almost sure convergence of the online parameter estimates and recursive optimal sensor placements generated by a suitable finite dimensional approximation of this algorithm to the stationary points of the asymptotic log-likelihood and the asymptotic filter covariance, respectively.\footnote{We remark that, under reasonable additional assumptions, it is straightforward to extend this analysis to show that the online parameter estimates are local maxima of the asymptotic log-likelihood, and the recursive optimal sensor placements are local minima of the asymptotic filter covariance \cite{Sharrock2020a}.} We then provide several detailed numerical case studies illustrating the performance of this method in different scenarios of practical interest.
-Our numerical results indicate that the algorithm is highly effective, and applicable to cases involving static and non-static model parameters, multiple noise and bias parameters, different specifications of the sensor placement objective function, and different specifications of the upper and lower-level objective functions.
+We establish, using the theoretical results in \cite{Sharrock2020a}, almost sure convergence of the online parameter estimates and recursive optimal sensor placements generated by a suitable finite dimensional approximation of this algorithm to the stationary points of the asymptotic log-likelihood and the asymptotic filter covariance, respectively.\footnote{Under reasonable additional assumptions, it is possible to extend this analysis to show that the online parameter estimates are local maxima of the asymptotic log-likelihood, and the recursive optimal sensor placements are local minima of the asymptotic filter covariance \cite{Sharrock2020a}.} We then provide several detailed numerical case studies, illustrating the performance of this method for the partially observed stochastic advection diffusion equation.
+Our numerical results indicate that the algorithm is highly effective, and can be applied in cases involving static and dynamic parameters, multiple noise and bias parameters, different specifications of the sensor placement objective, and different specifications of the upper and lower-level objective functions.